RedisLabs/redis-enterprise-k8s-docs/README.md

     > Note: The rbac.yaml file used in previous releases has been broken down into three distinct files:
     `role.yaml`, `role_binding.yaml` and `service_account.yaml`.
     The `crd.yaml` file was renamed to `redisenterprisecluster_crd.yaml`, with the API version prepended to the filename.
-    Apply the `crds/app_v1alpha1_redisenterprisedatabase_crd.yaml` if managing database instances through Kubernetes API and commands is desired.

 3. Run `kubectl get deployment` and verify redis-enterprise-operator deployment is running.